Reconstruction on Trees and Low-Degree Polynomials: Introduction

 \paragraph{Low-degree polynomials and computational-statistical gaps.} As discussed in the introduction, low degree polynomials have been studied in a wide variety of contexts and settings.
-The recent work \cite{schramm2020computational} showed that a version of the low-degree polynomial heuristic can predict the recovery threshold for natural Bayesian estimation problem such as the planted submatrix problem, even when the recovery threshold is below the detection/testing threshold.
-In the present work, we will use the following key definition from their paper\footnote{Notational remark: our $X$ is their $y$ and vice versa, as this is more consistent with the notation customarily used in the broadcast process.}: \begin{defn}[Degree-$D$ Maximum Correlation \cite{schramm2020computational}] Suppose that $(X,Y) \sim P$ where $X$ is a random vector in $\mathbb{R}^N$ and $Y$ is a random variable valued in $\mathbb{R}$.
+The recent work \cite{schramm2020computational} showed that a version of the low-degree polynomial heuristic can predict the recovery threshold for natural Bayesian estimation problems, even when the recovery threshold is below the detection/testing threshold.
+In the present work, we will use the following key definition from their paper\footnote{In our notation $X$ and $y$ are swapped compared to theirs, to match the convention in the broadcast process.} \begin{defn}[Degree-$D$ Maximum Correlation \cite{schramm2020computational}] Suppose that $(X,Y) \sim P$ where $X$ is a random vector in $\mathbb{R}^N$ and $Y$ is a random variable valued in $\mathbb{R}$.
 The \emph{degree-$D$ maximum correlation} is defined to be

 where $\mathbb{R}[X]_{\le D}$ is the space of degree at most $D$ multivariate polynomials in variables $X_1,\ldots,X_N$ with real-valued coefficients. \end{defn}